Develop new skills and shape your profession

 Support your colleagues' professional development by becoming an IBMS CPD Officer and develop your leadership and mentoring skills.

-Contact the IBMS CPD Team to find out more about become an IBMS CPD Officer.
+Contact the IBMS CPD Team to find out more about becoming an IBMS CPD Officer.

 Our Advisory Panels support the IBMS with discipline-specific scientific expertise and guidance.